 CLIM takes a consistent approach to escalating its engagement activities, irrespective of jurisdiction.
 Concerns are initially communicated to boards in private meetings.
 If there is no satisfactory response the board is sent a formal letter.
-In rare circumstances CLIM may send open letters but none were sent in 2022.
-Engagement with Samsung C&T, described above is an example of escalation.
+Engagement with Samsung C&T described above is an example of escalation.

 CLIM's policy, in the event that constructive engagement does not bring results, is to oppose directors' re-election.
-In 2022 CLIM opposed directors' re-election at icapital.biz (ICAP), a Malaysian listed CEF, due to the board's inadequate response to poor performance, and the reappointment of ICAP's auditors due to their excessive tenure.
-ICAP's board has declined to engage constructively and instead has been pursuing legal action against CLIM since 2020, claiming that our clients' shareholding is a breach of ICAP's articles, which we deny.
-The ultimate escalatory step available to CLIM, to requisition for a shareholder meeting, was not taken in 2022.
+For example, CLIM has opposed directors' re-election at icapital.biz (ICAP), a Malaysian listed CEF, due to the board's inadequate response to poor performance, and the reappointment of ICAP's auditors due to their excessive tenure.
+ICAP's board declined to engage constructively and instead resorted to legal action against CLIM, claiming that our clients' shareholding is a breach of ICAP's articles.
+In 2023 this was ultimately rejected by the Malaysian Federal Court, with costs awarded in favour of CLIM's clients.